-These requirements create layout challenges for developers to lay out development sites in an efficient manner.
+Compliance with these requirements can create layout challenges for developers who must meet a certain density threshold while meeting the layout specifications.
 Allowing lot sizes to vary within subdivisions provides flexibility to allow developers of property to meet minimum density requirements and fit lots which meet dimensional requirements of the zoning designation within the physical constraints of the development boundaries, streets, and environmentally sensitive areas.
 Throughout the region, local jurisdiction have various standards related to lot averaging.
 Some do not appear to allow lot averaging, while others have standards similar to Oregon City's.
 Below is a summary of what several other local jurisdictions allow: